After your bachelor

 Would you like to know more?

-Would you like more information about the three-ear track?
-Please contact the student counsellors from this study programme, Minke Snels and Lizanne Hessels: firstname.lastname@example.org, telephone (076) 533 26 44 or (076) 533 26 39.
+If you would like more information about the three-year track, contact the student counsellors from this study programme, Minke Snels and Lizanne Hessels: email@example.com, telephone (076) 533 26 44 or (076) 533 26 39.
+You can also download the prospectus Mbo-hbo doorstroomtraject (information is in Dutch).

 - After VWO